mehdijoafshani/go-assessment-1/README.md

     - These files (accounts' balances) could be created only once
 - An API to get the balance of one/all account(s)
 - An API to add number x to the balance of one/all account(s)

+#### TODO
+- Implement delete
+- define more explicit error types, and assert them in tests and also use them to return more explicit HTTP error code